devbanana/devbanana.github.io/_posts/2021-09-05-stop-returning-booleans-from-your-functions.md

 A function or method has a contract with its client.
 It expects its inputs to follow certain specifications (preconditions), and if those are valid, promises some particular output or result (postconditions).

-As the client of a method, I ask myself, "What do I need from this method?"
+As the client of a function, I ask myself, "What do I need from this function?"
-Then as the developer of that method, I need to ensure it fulfills that requirement.
+Then as the developer of that function, I need to ensure it fulfills that requirement.

 The `isEven()` function I showed first has a very simple contract.
 Given an integer (precondition), it will tell me whether that number is even (postcondition).